 COVID-19 Update - Employers, Job Seekers, and Workers

-The Alameda County Workforce Development Boards establishes community-based programs and services to meet the needs of job seekers, workers, and businesses in Alameda County and remains diligent in working toward promoting worker and business resiliency through the COVID-19 pandemic.
+The Alameda County Workforce Development Board (ACWDB) establishes community-based workforce development programs in partnership with local area service providers to meet the needs of job seekers and workers in Alameda County.
+Business services are also available and provided by in-house by ACWDB’s Business Services Unit.
+It is our goal to help job seekers, workers, and businesses remain resilient through the COVID-19 pandemic.
 Job seeker and business services are being delivered virtually due to the pandemic.

-Businesses if you need assistance with hiring efforts, safe re-opening, on-the-job training programs, downsizing activities, or connection to additional business resources, please contact our Business Services Unit.
+- Employers seeking assistance with hiring efforts, safe re-opening, subsidized training programs, downsizing activities, or connection to additional business resources, please contact our Business Services Unit.

 Additional links and resources can be found below.
 Stay connected with us by liking and following our social media pages on Facebook, Twitter, and LinkedIn for daily updates on virtual job fairs, job ads, occupational training opportunities, and employer-related information as well.